faniereynders/faniereynders.github.io/_posts/2015-09-24-performance-test-azure-webapp.md

 You can test the performance of your Web App by generating load from the same data center as your Web App (internal load) or even from a different data center (external load).

+For this example we use a user load of 500 users and duration of 5 minutes.
+Click *Run test* to start.